stayallive/wp-sentry/README.md

 ### Capturing plugin errors

-Since this plugin is called `wp-sentry-integration` it loads a bit late which could miss errors or notices occuring in plugins that load before it.
+Since this plugin is called `wp-sentry-integration` it loads a bit late which could miss errors or notices occurring in plugins that load before it.

 You can remedy this by loading Sentry for WordPress as a must-use plugin by creating the file `wp-content/mu-plugins/wp-sentry-integration.php` (if the `mu-plugins` directory does not exist you must create that too).